CLI Reference

 FlagDescriptionValuesDefault

---profileKiosk profile to print (repeatable)path (repeatable)
+--profileKiosk profile to print (repeatable)repeatable

---all-profilesPrint all configured profilesbooleanfalse
+--all-profilesPrint all configured profilestrue, false

 bmux share